Click here for the image gallery.

 Autoguiding is achieved via the ME's DirectGuide software.
 This means that no cable is required between the camera and the mount's guider port.
 The TC-237H guider chip inside the ST-10 talks to CCDSoft; CCDSoft talks to TheSky6; and TheSky6 gives guiding commands to the mount.

-Everything (except moving the roof) is controlled from a dedicated PC in my study (one flight down).
+Everything (except moving the roof) is controlled from a dedicated PC in my study.
 The mount is controlled by the PC through a separate dedicated serial cable.
 The PC sends and receives camera, filter and focus data using one cat 5 cable (the white cable shown in the above photo) via a USB extender (Icron Ranger) up, through the RA and Dec axes of the mount, to the top of the scope.
 (The blue USB cable shown in the photo is no longer there.)
 The Icron Ranger transmits USB signals to and from the RoboFocus, the ST-10, and the FLI filter wheel.
 The Robo Focus requires a serial connection so a USB-to-serial connector is used.
-John Smith designed this system (see the diagram at the bottom of this page) and I built it.
+My good friend John Smith designed this system (see the diagram at the bottom of this page) and I built it.
 Then John held my hand and helped me make sure everything worked.
 For this I am extremely thankful and seriously in his debt.

 The scope is shown above in its Park position.
-Closest to the camera (on top of the scope) is the RoboFocus control box, then comes the Icron REX, then John's DC-DC power supply for the ST-10XME camera.
+Closest to the camera (on top of the scope) is the RoboFocus control box, then comes the Icron REX, then the DC-DC power supply for the ST-10XME camera.
 The 'dongle' for the FLI filter-wheel and a barrier strip to interconnect 12.5 V DC wires are hidden forward of the camera power supply.
-When calculating the required pier height, I used the diagram of the Paramount ME in the instruction manual to see what the height of the top edge of the parked Versa Plate would be at my latitude.
+When calculating the required pier height, I used the diagram of the Paramount ME in the Bisque instruction manual to see what the height of the top edge of the parked Versa Plate would be at my latitude.
 What I didn't count on was the extra width of the telescope mounting rings AND the height of the top corner of the declination motor housing which is the highest point on the mount in this position.
-As you can see from the photo, the sliding roof misses it by about an inch!
+As you can see from the above photo, the sliding roof misses it by about an inch!
 I was VERY lucky.
 I had left enough room to spare in the final design - and I needed every bit of it.

 Imaging and Processing Procedures

-It's a bit presumptuous of me to advise anyone else how to do things.
+It's presumptuous of me to advise anyone else how to do things.
 But, I have learned to take lots of dark frames, as high quality flats as possible, and get LONG effective exposure times by taking many Light frames.
 Ron Wodaski says, "Think hours not minutes."

 I use The Sky6, CCDSoft and CCDAutoPilot4 to obtain images.
 I find CCDAutoPilot4 to be extremely valuable in efficiently controlling an evening's imaging session.
 It also is a tremendous help in obtaining quality flat frames which are usually difficult to get and are crucial to good quality images.
 But, my absolute number one favorite piece of software is CCDStack written by Stan Moore and published by ccdware.com .
 This program takes in the stack of raw images (and the dark, bias, and flat frames), calibrates the light frames, rejects all sorts of noise, stacks them, and puts out either an LRGB or RGB final image.
 The color correction is simple, and produces a first class result.
 The whole program is intuitive, has an excellent on-line tutorial, and on-going email list where Stan tries to answer all reasonable questions.
 I used to spend hours in CCDSoft, MaximDL, Picture Window, and AIP4Win trying (usually in vain) to get decent color.
 Using CCDStack's well-designed, smooth process (for which several tutorials are available on-line) yields accurate, well-balanced color images.

-I almost always send RGB and Lum (16 bit TIF) masters to PhotoshopCS2 from CCDStack.
+I send RGB and Lum (16 bit TIF) masters to PhotoshopCS2 from CCDStack.
 I use Noel Carboni's Photoshop Actions to improve the two images separately (get rid of background noise and increase saturation and star color in the RGB, use 'make stars smaller' and smart sharpen on the Lum), and only then do a luminosity layer combine in PS.